aliahmed58/football-analysis/Readme.md

 ## Inference with web server (Flask + Celery)

+Make sure redis is installed and running since Celery makes use of reddit.
+Celery is not supported on windows with the version in this project.

 To run it as a server that handles tasks on API endpoints listed above, do the following:

 1. Open a terminal in `inference/api` and run celery by the command: